I've raised cats through the adolescent phase and have done extensive research on the trouble we endured.

 If you’ve never shared a house with a completely indoor cat, you have never experienced cathood at its extreme—feline domesticus dementia—otherwise known in laymen’s terms as cat adolescence a la maison.
 Under such conditions, kittens really should come with a warning.

-All cats go through it, but for those who live their lives entirely confined to watching the outside world only through a pane of glass or screen, the intensity of adolescent phase is magnified a thousand times.
+All cats go through it, but for those who live their lives entirely confined to watching the outside world only through a pane of glass or screen, the intensity of the adolescent phase is magnified a thousand times.
 During peak periods, the amplitude is almost unbearable.

-For the period of adolescence, a cat suffers an identity crisis and a form of insanity.
+For this period of adolescence, a cat suffers an identity crisis and a form of insanity.
 It fits all the clinical descriptions—a demonstrated departure from reality, dramatic and spontaneous personality changes, a tendency to slide into a delusional state (hallucinations and the like), and a blatant disregard for social mores.

 At this stage, the young feline seems to have an inability to commit to a temperament.
 So, she fluctuates between pompous aloofness, endearing docility, and alienating bouts of maliciousness.
 Though the age range varies from cat to cat, the phase begins at about three months after the switch from kitten chow to adult cat food where they have big cat bodies but the mind of a two-year-old human child.